LocalAtBrown/ata-db-models/README.md

 Note that if you decide to run the Postgres container with different credentials (a different password, port, etc.) or via a different method, you will likely need to update the test file to point to the correct Postgres instance.

+Additionally, if you want to re-run the tests, you want to make sure you start over from a fresh Postgres instance.
+If you run Postgres via Docker, you can simply `ctrl-C` to stop the image and start a new one.